Logo

 Thomas Telford's famous castellated suspension bridge, spans the Conwy estuary.
 The bridge is now used as a pedestrian bridge into the town.
 The graceful structure was completed in 1826.
 It replaced the Conway ferry, which was previously the only means of crossing the river.
 The tubular railway bridge is the work of Robert Stephenson and was constructed in 1846.

 The well kept town has many characterful and atmospheric narrow streets and interesting historic buildings.
-In the main Lancaster Square, at the top of High Street, there proudly stands a statue of Llywelyn ap Iowerth, or Llywelyn the Great (d.1240) who founded the long vanished Abbey of Conwy, around which the town grew.
+In the main Lancaster Square, at the top of High Street, there proudly stands a statue of Llywelyn ap Iowerth, or Llywelyn the Great (d.1240) who founded the long vanished Aberconwy Abbey, around which the town grew.
 The colourful statue is painted in Llywelyn's heraldic colors, and stands by a small ornamental fountain.

 Lancaster Square and the statue of Llywelyn the Great